daviddenton/daviddenton.github.io/_drafts/2021-05-01-the-value-of-values.md

 ### TL;DR

 > **"Aggressively type domain values to avoid references to StdLib primitive types in business-logic code.
-This acts as a force multiplier not only in terms of type-safety but also in self-organising code.
-One option for this is Kotlin's Value classes, but they may or may not give you all the functionality you need for all cases."**
+This acts as a force multiplier not only in terms of type-safety but also in self-organising code."**

 <a title="Antonio de Pereda - The Gentleman's Dream (El sueño del caballero)"
 href="https://pixabay.com/illustrations/antonio-pereda-oil-on-canvas-1544616/"><img class="article" alt="Image by